BlockchainCommons/GordianServer-macOS/README.md

 The app currently relies on initial installation of [Strap.sh](https://github.com/MikeMcQuaid/strap/) to install basic development tools before installing `tor` and `bitcoin-qt`.
 This tool also does some basic hardening of your Macintosh including turning on FileVault (the full-disk encryption services offered in macOS), turning on your Mac firewall, and turning off Java.
 Future versions of *Bitcoin Standup* will integrate *Strap.sh* features directly to offer additional macOS hardening configuration options.

+### iOS - remote app

+The iOS application *FullyNoded 2* utilizes your Bitcoin Core node as a backend, offering you a relatively secure, private, self sovereign means of accessing, spending, and receiving your Bitcoin on the go.
+Once you scan a QuickConnect QR code the app will automatically start firing off a carefully constructed list of RPC commands to your node to create a special type of wallet whereby no private keys are stored on your node.
+The iOS device holds your encrypted seed and simply derives the correct private keys to sign transactions with on demand whenever you go to spend, *never* reusing a private key or address.
+FullyNoded 2 is a powerful but simple to use wallet that offers both advanced and basic functionality, giving users full control over their seed with the ability to import seeds.

+Because the app is accessing your node over Tor you may put your Bitcoin Core machine completely behind a firewall with no port forwarding whatsoever to access your node anywhere in the world, self sovereignty at its finest.

+- Full integrated Tor
+- Full coin control
+- Segwit, legacy and segwit wrapped addresses all compatible (BIP44, BIP84, BIP49)
+- Import seeds
+- Utilize your BIP39 recovery phrase with your own node
+- Customize derivation paths

+To see all the details please visit the dedicated github [readme here](https://github.com/BlockchainCommons/Bitcoin-Standup/tree/master/iOS/FullyNoded-2)

 ## Install

 ### macOS Install